Skip to main content

 The Committee provides assurance to the Board regarding the delivery of people related strategies and plans, the over-arching principles and parameters of people performance at the ICO, the organisational structure and culture and organisational capability.
 The People Committee is chaired by a Non-executive director.

-The Committee is not directly responsible for any matters in relation to remuneration, reward or objectives for individual members of the Executive Team.
+The Committee is not directly responsible for any matters in relation to remuneration, reward or objectives for inpidual members of the Executive Team.
 These are in the remit of the Remuneration Advisory Sub-Committee.

-The Renumeration Advisory Sub-Committee provides challenge, advice and scrutiny to the Commissioner on matters of Executive Team remuneration and development.
-No members of the Executive Team are members of the Sub-Committee and the Sub-Committee is chaired by a Non- executive director.
-The Information Commissioner attends all meetings of Sub-Committee.
+The Remuneration Advisory Sub-Committee provides challenge, advice and scrutiny on matters of Executive Team remuneration and development.
+No members of the Executive Team are members of the Sub-Committee, and the Sub-Committee is chaired by a Non-Executive Director.
+The Information Commissioner normally attends all meetings of the Sub-Committee.
+During any vacancy in the office of Commissioner, attendance and decision-making arrangements operate in line with the Scheme of Delegations and agreed governance arrangements.

 Terms of Reference are available here.